amadeus4dev/developer-guides/guides/authorization.md

 Our `token` variable is ready to be used in further API calls.

-#### Using the `access_token` to call other APIs
+#### Using the token to call other APIs

-Once the token has been requests, you are ready to perform your API calls.
+Once the token has been requested, you are ready to perform your API calls.

 In order to get access to the protected resources, you need to add an the `authorization` header to your request with the value `Bearer {access_token}`,